walmartlabs/concord-website/training.md

 This training is aimed at anyone new to Concord.
 The following topics are
 covered:

-- Workflow orchestration and business process management
+- Workflow orchestration overview
 - Introduction of Concord
 - Flow overview
 - User interface
-- Ansible
+- Forms
+- Tasks including JIRA, slack, ...
-- OneOps
+- Ansible and OneOps
-- User forms
-- Task creation
-- Misc advanced usage

-__The material is currently in development.__

 > Check out the [slides](./training/concord-1-beginner.html)